jcox1988/email_sends/README.md

 # email_sends
-A script for sending automated email sends
+A script for sending automated email sends.
-More automated sends to be added
+/nMore automated sends to be added